-- Register your bike with Security by completing the form at http://www.miis.edu/offices/security/bicycle. - Retain the original purchase documentation, including the serial number. - Always lock your bike.
+- Register your bike with Security by completing the form at https://forms.miis.edu/offices/security/bicycle. - Retain the original purchase documentation, including the serial number. - Always lock your bike.
 Optimally, bikes should be locked around the frame and through both wheels, as well as secured to a bike rack. - Do not lock your bike to a tree, bench, or handrail. - Invest in a strong bicycle lock (preferably a U-lock) or strong padlock and chain.
 Chains should be case-hardened steel with links at least 5/8-inch in diameter. - Utilize bike storage rooms if available.
 If you leave your bicycle outside, keep it in a well-lit and heavily traveled location. - Find out if your parents' or your insurance policy covers your bicycle.
-If not, consider insuring it. - The Security Department will remove bicycles locked to handrails or in walkways and will fine the bike owners.
+If not, consider insuring it.